 A Brief History

 On July 23, 1903, the Ford Motor Company sold its first car.
 For some reason many Americans are under the impression that Henry Ford invented the automobile and that Ford was the first brand of cars.
 Although Ford got into the business early in the industry’s infancy, he was far from the first.
 These sort of misunderstandings, myths, and mistakes fill our minds and our history books.
 We are listing 10 such erroneous “facts” to help set things straight.
-Do we need a second list?
-A third?
-What incorrect assumptions about history would you add to the list?

 10. Thomas Jefferson Freed His Slaves When He Died.